-Music festivals in Morocco have helped position it as the jewel of North Africa.
-The idyllic outdoor venue locations provide an avant-garde feel of yesteryear for festival-goers to enjoy.
+The music festivals in Morocco have helped position it as the musical jewel of North Africa.
+In addition, the idyllic outdoor venue locations provide an avant-garde feel of yesteryear for festival-goers to enjoy.

 To the North, you can find the wittily named Jazzablanca, which takes place every summer in Casablanca, Morocco’s largest city.

-On the Atlantic coast is Essaouria which was a filming location for Game of Thrones.
-MOGA Festival combines yoga, music, and culinary treats over three days in the swanky Sofitel resort.
+On the Atlantic coast in Essaouria, which was a filming location for Game of Thrones, is MOGA Festival which takes place here over 3 days in October.

-Music festivals in Morocco showcase the diverse richness of the musical culture.
-More than twenty-five types are recognised nationally with the most popular being Andalusian, Berber, Raï, Chaabi and Gnawa.
+Festivals in Morocco showcase the diverse richness of the musical culture.
+More than twenty-five types are recognised nationally, with the most popular being Andalusian, Berber, Raï, Chaabi and Gnawa.

-Amine K is considered the Moroccan ambassador for electronic music.
+Amine K could be considered the Moroccan ambassador for electronic music.
 An artist that embodies the musical infusions of Morocco better than anyone.
-His productions have been enchanting dancefloors across the globe, culminating in one of the most coveted playing slots on the planet-Burning Mans sunrise session for Robot Heart!
+His productions have been enchanting dancefloors across the globe, culminating in one of the most coveted playing slots on the planet-Burning Man’s sunrise session for Robot Heart!

 Their global peers highly respect traditional musical acts from Morocco.
 Names like Hasan Hakmoun, Malika Zarra, Nass El Ghiwane and Amouri Mbarek are all legends of Morroco’s musical heritage.

 Morocco is an extraordinary destination that showcases traditional and modern aspects of its’ culture.
 Sand dunes meet desert oases, and gorgeous coastlines affront beautiful markets.

 There are also excellent opportunities to explore the many filming locations for some of Hollywood’s most celebrated.
 Colourful laneways lead to vibrant spices sold by merchants, and firey dunes crash into the Atlantic and the Mediterranean.